astronomy-commons/hipscat/cloud_tests/README.md

     return {}
 ```

 * 3.)
-Finally, you will need to copy the entire `/tests/data/` directory into your newly created bucket.
+Finally, you will need to copy several `/tests/data/` directories into your newly created bucket.
 This can be accomplished by running the `copy_data_to_fs.py` script in the `cloud_tests/` directory.
 * 4.)
 Before running the tests, you will need to export your `valid_storage_option_param` into the environment.